 - Create more original content.
 How-to blogs, demonstration videos, behind the scenes images, and more.
 Find out what information your customers and fans need and want from you — then share it!

-- Encourage customers to leave honest reviews for your products and/or services on your website, Google, Facebook, Angie’s List, or whatever other platform(s) they prefer to use.
+- Encourage customers to leave honest reviews for your products and/or services on your website, Google, Facebook, Angie’s List, or whatever other platforms they prefer to use.
 If they can include a picture, that’s even better.
 Thank customers for these reviews whenever possible, and always respond to unhappy customers.
 Use negative reviews as a chance to improve your company’s products and services, but you can also take this opportunity to show your customer service skills — do your best to right any wrongs.
 Want more reasons to encourage reviews?
 Nearly all of the consumers surveyed by AdWeek said that user-generated content is helpful when making purchasing decisions.

 - Use your buzzwords.
 Find out what buzzwords customers use to describe your business.
 If they’re agreeable, consider using these words (and the ideas they convey) to construct a branded company campaign.

 User-generated content is an organic way to increase recognition, interest, loyalty, and possibly sales for your business.
 All you need to start is a well thought out and engaging campaign (like these).
 Not sure if it’s worth the hassle?
 It is.
 The truth is, brands with successful user-generated content see increased social media activity, higher conversion rates, and better ad performance (to name a few).
+If you agree that it is worth a shot but don’t have the time or effort to put into it, reach out to us – that’s what we’re here for.